NIEHS/beethoven/README.md

 - `vignettes/` Rmd (and potentially Qmd) narrative text and code files.
 These are rendered into the **Articles** for the package website created by [pkgdown](https://pkgdown.r-lib.org/)
 - `inst/` Is a sub-directory for arbitrary files outside of the main `R/` directory
      - `targets` which include the important pipeline file `_targets.R`
-     - `lookup` Is a subdirectory for text file lookup table used in the pipeline to synchronize paths, names, abbreviations, etc.
 - `.github/workflows/` This hidden directory is where the GitHub CI/CD yaml files reside

 ##### The following sub-directories are not including the package build and included only in the source code here